calebgdavidson/Group-Project1/README.md

 ![zippopotamus API parsed queried image](./assets/images/zipcodeAPIusage1.jpg)

 Step 3:<br>
-Next the latitude and longitude values retrieved from the Zippopotam.us API are stored into variables.
+Next, the latitude and longitude values retrieved from the Zippopotam.us API are stored into variables.
 These are then used to provide query parameters for the Sunrise Sunset API.

 ![zippopotamus API parsed queried image](./assets/images/sunsetUseage.JPG)